rust-lang/book/second-edition/nostarch/chapter19.md

 ### Lifetime Bounds on References to Generic Types

-In Chapter 10, we discussed using trait bounds on generic types.
+In the “Trait Bounds” section of Chapter 10, we discussed using trait bounds on generic types.
 We can also add lifetime parameters as constraints on generic types, and these are called *lifetime bounds*.
-Lifetime bounds help Rust verify that references in generic types won't outlive the data they're referencing.
+Lifetime bounds help Rust verify that references in generic types won’t outlive the data they’re referencing.

 <!-- Can you say up front why/when we use these? -->
 <!-- Done -->

 For an example, consider a type that is a wrapper over references.
-Recall the `RefCell<T>` type from Chapter 15: its `borrow` and `borrow_mut` methods return the types `Ref` and `RefMut`, respectively.
+Recall the `RefCell<T>` type from the “`RefCell<T>` and the Interior Mutability Pattern” section of Chapter 15: its `borrow` and `borrow_mut` methods return the types `Ref` and `RefMut`, respectively.
 These types are wrappers over references that keep track of the borrowing rules at runtime.
 The definition of the `Ref` struct is shown in Listing 19-16, without lifetime bounds for now:

 Filename: src/lib.rs